VERNON -- Police cruisers will be a regular presence as students arrive at and depart Vernon Elementary School.

 Speno said he appreciates the police department’s support in the mornings and afternoons, "when we have the most people at the building."

 "When (Hebert) proposed that, I thought it was a good idea," Speno said.

 Both he and Hebert also said they expect further talks about safety and security at the elementary school, which is situated near the Vermont Yankee nuclear power plant on Governor Hunt Road.

 "We’re going to see what else we can do to make it better and safer," Hebert said.
-"That’s going to be an ongoing discussion."

 The matter was among the topics discussed at Monday’s Vernon Selectboard meeting.
 Other topics included: